HLTAID013 – Provide First Aid in remote or isolated site

 Important course information - Please Read

-On enrolment with IPC in our short course programs like first aid and CPR we have a $35 Admin fee that is not refundable for any reason.
-If you need to make any changes to your practical course date for CPR and First Aid type courses, a $35 admin fee will apply if you fail to provide 3 days notice by email or make multiple changes.
+On enrolment with IPC in our short course programs like First Aid and CPR we have a $45 administration fee that is not refundable for any reason.
+If you need to make any changes to your practical course date for CPR and First Aid type courses, a $45 rebooking fee will apply if you fail to provide 3 days' notice by email or make multiple changes.
 If you are unable to attend for any reason, fees, and charges may be applied as per our Payments, refunds, and cancellation policy available here.
 Any request to change your course booking cannot be done by phone, it must be done by email to training@internationalparamediccollege.com.au

 Locations